jtrue/ComfyUI-JaRue/README.md

 # ComfyUI-JaRue
-Takes a YouTube Video ID and pulls a transcript (if available) from the YouTube server and delivers it in a format you can link to AnimatedDiff or any other ComfyUI batch animation.
+Takes a YouTube Video ID and pulls a transcript (if available) from the YouTube server and delivers it in a format you can link to AnimatedDiff or any other ComfyUI batch prompt animation.

 ![youtube2prompt](https://github.com/jtrue/ComfyUI-JaRue/assets/5502214/d56b845b-2167-4bc7-8630-526810c2190b)